La Niña - Neutral Conditions - El Niño

 a.
 Global Weather Oscillations Inc.

-As noted in the time series (from top to bottom), during the past 4-weeks the area of much warmer than normal Tropical Equatorial Pacific surface water (red in top panel) has remained very warm and has not expanded in area.
-This area of very warm surface water in the Eastern and Central Tropical Pacific is due to the strong upwelling of very warm subsurface water.
+As noted in the time series below (from top to bottom), during the past 4-weeks from 06 November to 27 November 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.

-Equatorial sea surface temperatures (SSTs) are above average across the central and eastern Pacific Ocean.
+Equatorial sea surface temperatures (SSTs) are mostly near average in the central and eastern Pacific Ocean.

 a.
 Tropical Pacific Ocean Subsurface Temperatures